25 Easy ideas for decorating with mirrors

 If you don’t have the room to go big, try something smaller.
 You can experiment with using tiny square mirrors around a room, either singularly or in twos.

-For maximum impact try a few different locations and heights before securing them to a wall.
+For maximum impact when decorating with mirrors, try a few different locations and heights before securing them to a wall.